Volvo Ignition from Scratch

 Power ORing Diode cable (Single Diode) for powering electronic Ignition Modules, (as offered by IPD for instance).

 This is a Single Diode version of the two Diode ORing cable shown above, and serves the same purpose: To supply an uninterrupted power to an Ignition Module.
-It can work in a single Diode version because this takes into account the fact that no power is present on Term 54 during cranking (with key)...it is disconnected anyway, so diode is really not necessary on terminal 54 while Key is in Pos 4.
+It can work in a single Diode version because this takes into account the fact that no power is present on Term 54 during cranking (with key)...it is disconnected anyway, so diode is really not absolutely necessary on terminal 54 while Key is in Pos 4, and there is really no need to have Ignition Module power flowing through a diode under normal running conditions!

 Power ORing Cable employing a single Diode.